- SEO reports should be easy to understand and contain key data points such as search traffic, keyword rankings, conversion rates, and backlinks.

 Organic search traffic is a key metric that cannot be missed in an SEO report.
 It’s an easy way to track if your SEO efforts are paying off.

-SEO software for agencies such as Semrush and Ahrefs allow you to check the search traffic based on countries, which for some clients is vital.
+SEO software such as Semrush and Ahrefs allow you to check the search traffic based on countries, which for some clients is vital.
 Their ideal customers are often located in specific geographical regions.

 In order to display the traffic data correctly, it should be shown month-over-month, keeping in mind that there might be slight seasonal differences.
 A good SEO report will also show a trend line and compare the traffic year-over-year.